Technical Whitepaper

 Interpretability: No Black Box Opacity

 Traders see the matched patterns, their similarity scores, cohort composition, and forward outcome envelopes—a complete, transparent line from evidence to decision.
-No hidden layers, no averaged-away details, no black-box mystery.
-Just real patterns that preserve the complexity professional traders need to make informed decisions.
+No hidden layers.
+No mystery.